FWICSS/FWICSS/README.md

 #
 Added the `thu 16 Aug 2022`
 #
-Last update on Thu Aug 31 2023
+Last update on Fri Sep 01 2023
-🤖 This README.md is updated with wickedness, by Dimbot 🦁️
+🤖 This README.md is updated with cruelty, by Dimbot 🦁️